Colorado State Patrol

-The Colorado State Patrol (CSP) (originally known as the Colorado State Highway Courtesy Patrol), based in Lakewood, Colorado, is a division of the Colorado Department of Public Safety, and is one of the official state police agencies of Colorado, along with the Colorado Bureau of Investigation (CBI), Colorado Division of Criminal Justice (DCJ), Colorado Division of Fire Prevention & Control (DFPC), and Colorado Division of Homeland Security and Emergency Management (DHSEM).
+The Colorado State Patrol (CSP; originally known as the Colorado State Highway Courtesy Patrol), based in Lakewood, Colorado, is a division of the Colorado Department of Public Safety, and is one of the official state police agencies of Colorado, along with the Colorado Bureau of Investigation (CBI), Colorado Division of Criminal Justice (DCJ), Colorado Division of Fire Prevention & Control (DFPC), and Colorado Division of Homeland Security and Emergency Management (DHSEM).
 Additionally, the Executive Director's Office supports operations of the five divisions and houses the Colorado School Safety Resource Center (CSSRC) and Colorado Integrated Criminal Justice Information Systems (CJIS).
 The CSP primarily enforces traffic laws on interstates and state highways and guards the state capitol and the Governor of Colorado.

 History

 Senate Bill No. 6 in 1935 created the Colorado State Highway Courtesy Patrol.
-With just thirty five men selected from 6000 applicants, the new Patrolmen arrived in Golden for training.
+With just thirty-five men selected from 6,000 applicants, the new Patrolmen arrived in Golden for training.
 The Patrol Board was made up of E.E.
 Wheeler, the Chairman of the State PUC, Charles Vail, Chief Engineer of Highways and James H. Carr, the Secretary of State.
 In 1935, the Colorado State Courtesy Patrol was added as the Division of Patrol, to the Division of Highways.
 The Patrols title was changed in 1945 to Colorado State Highway Patrol.
 The Patrol Act also created a Port of Entry or Welcome for inspection of trucks of Interstate Commerce.
-In 1936, 30 POE Officers were hired to collect road taxes which collected sum $500, 000.
+In 1936, thirty POE Officers were hired to collect road taxes which amounted to $500,000.
 In 1953, a reorganization created the Department of Highways.
 In 1968, another name change to Highway Department happened with the subdivisions of Highway, Planning and Patrol, which the CSP fell under.
 In 1983, the Department of Public Safety was created and the CSP was transferred under the Director of Public Safety.

 The patrol was met with opposition from the public when it was formed, as well as from other law enforcement agencies, who thought the patrol would endanger their jurisdiction.
-Therefore, Colorado legislature carefully outlined the duties of the agency in the Patrol Act, which states that "it shall be their duty to promote safety, protect human life and preserve the highways of Colorado by the intelligent, courteous, and strict enforcement of the laws and regulation of this state relating to highways."
+Therefore, Colorado legislature carefully outlined the duties of the agency in the Patrol Act, which says that "it shall be their duty to promote safety, protect human life and preserve the highways of Colorado by the intelligent, courteous, and strict enforcement of the laws and regulation of this state relating to highways".
 This became the motto of the Colorado State Patrol.

-The Colorado State Patrol headquarters is located in a nondescript building in Lakewood, Colorado.
+The Colorado State Patrol headquarters is located in Lakewood, Colorado.

-The notorious Ludlow Massacre near Trinidad in 1914 sullied any attempts in forming a state police.
+The notorious Ludlow Massacre near Trinidad in 1914 spoiled any attempts in forming a state police.
 While a police organization was not involved, Colorado did not want a police force to act upon the orders of the governor, especially in a labor strike.
 Today, Colorado State Patrol officers are not allowed to act as guards in strikes or labor disputes.